What Led to the Sharp Rise in Car Accident Deaths in 2016?

 While automobile safety technology continues to advance, including rearview cameras, automatic emergency braking, electronic stability control and blind-spot monitors, it has not yet stemmed the tide of fatal auto wrecks on our roads.
 However, it appears that current safety technology will soon be joined by other advances, such as vehicle-to-vehicle communication, which could enable cars and trucks to communicate wirelessly to avoid traffic accidents, as well as self-driving cars.
 Maybe once auto safety reaches that level, deadly car wrecks will become a thing of the past.

 What do you think the solution could be for cutting down on the number of deadly car crashes in the US?
-Tell us how you would fix this crisis in the comment section below or on our Facebook, Twitter or Google+ pages.
+Tell us how you would fix this crisis in the comment section below or on our Facebook, or Twitter.